OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/JacU.md

 ## Hiring

-hired a research software engineer (Dr. Christian Maeder) for 6 months and two Ph.D. students (Xu He and Tom Wiesing)  on 1/4 contracts.
-We will hire new junior researchers once the project move to FAU has been settled.
+- a research software engineer (Dr. Christian Maeder) for 6 months
+- two Ph.D. students (Xu He (until summer 2016) and Tom Wiesing)  on 1/4 contracts.
+- We will hire new junior researchers once the project move to FAU has been settled.

 ---